-8.2 REMUNERATION OF CERTAIN RELATED EMPLOYEES During the FY2023, no employee whose remuneration exceeded \$100,000 was a substantial shareholder of the Company, or an immediate family member of a Director or the Group CEO.
+During FY2024, no employee whose remuneration exceeded \$\$100,000 was a substantial shareholder of the Company, or an immediate family member of a Director or the Group CEO.
 "Immediate family member" means the spouse, child, adopted child, step-child, brother, sister and parent.